bitnami/charts/bitnami/magento/README.md

 - The HTTP/HTTPS ports exposed by the container are now `8080/8443` instead of `80/443`.
 - Backwards compatibility is not guaranteed.
 Uninstall & install the chart again to obtain the latest version.

+**3. Elasticsearch sub-chart 14.0.0 update**

+This version of the Elasticsearch sub-chart standardizes the way of defining Ingress rules in the Kibana sub-chart.

 ### 14.0.0